NICTA/scoobi/README.md

     }
 ```

-And, we can add a pretty standard `build.sbt` that has a dependency on Scoobi:
+And, we can add a `build.sbt` that has a dependency on Scoobi:

 ```scala
     name := "MyApp"